apache/airflow/docs/apache-airflow/installation.rst

 release schedule of Python, nicely summarized in the `Python Developer's Guide <https://devguide.python.org/#status-of-python-branches>`_

-1. We finish support for python versions when they reach EOL (For python 3.6 it means that we will remove it from being supported on 23.12.2021).
+1. We end support for Python versions when they reach EOL (For Python 3.6 it means that we will stop supporting it on 23.12.2021).

 2. The "oldest" supported version of Python is the default one.
 "Default" is only meaningful in terms of "smoke tests" in CI PRs which are run using this default version.